nvim-telescope/telescope.nvim/developers.md

 to be more complex with icons and special indicators but `ordinal` could be a simpler sorting key.

-There are other important keys which can be set but do not make sense in the current context as we are not dealing wiht files:
+There are other important keys which can be set, but do not make sense in the current context as we are not dealing with files:
-- `path`: to set the absolute path of the file to make sure its always found
+- `path`: to set the absolute path of the file to make sure it's always found
 - `lnum`: to specify a line number in the file.
 This will allow the `conf.grep_previewer` to show that line and the default action to jump to that line.